AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 1.md

 When water pressure is so high that water rises till above the surface, we speak of Artesian wells.

 We also have semi-confined, or leaky aquifers.
 A semi-confined aquifer is bounded by an aquitard that does transmit water when hydraulic head above and below the leaky boundary are in dis-equilibrium.
-For example, if the hydraulic head in the unconfined aquifer is higher than the confined aquifer, this confined aquifer becomes semi-confined, because the aquitard above it becomes able to transmit water more easily, and the confined-aquif
+For example, if the hydraulic head in the unconfined aquifer is higher than the confined aquifer, this confined aquifer becomes semi-confined, because the aquitard above it becomes able to transmit water more easily, and the confined-aquifer is therefore less restricted by the aquitard.

+A perched aquifer is a small aquifer which is created by a discontinuous aquitard, i.e. a short aquitard, which blocks only a bit of water flow above it.

+A karstic aquifer is an aquifer which is controlled by rock dissolution (i.e. holes in rock layers which are created by dissolution)